KellumDev/matis-corp-chatbot/README.md

         - in the clien//SETUP PROXY MIDDLEWARE TO BYPASS CORS MECHANISM

     TO RUN APPLICATION:
-        //will run both frontend and backend
-        execute "npm run dev"
+        //will run both frontend and backend simultaneously execute "npm run dev"
         //will run node.js server seperately
         execute "npm run backend"